jfwilliams92/disaster-response/README.md

 <p>
 The dataset for our model building comes from Figure Eight, and is comprised of thousands of messages generated during times of disaster, including both messages sent directly to aid originizations and messages posted to social media.
 <p>
 Within this repository, I have provided two Jupyter notebooks that outline the process involved in cleaning the data and training a model to predict labels from text features.
+I discuss in detail some of the challenges created by this dataset, including the heavily imbalanced labels and how to properly assess the effectiveness of our classifier, and the creation of a custom class to aid in message cleaning.
 Feel free to explore disaster_response_app/exploration.

 ## Purpose and Functionality of the Web Application
 We will be deploying a web application to allow disaster responders to classify incoming messages.
 The web application will accept text, clean and extract features from the text, and generate a prediction for each potential message label from our trained model.<br> If you select 'Hard Label Classification', only the labels for which the model predicted positively will appear.<br> If you select 'Probability of Label', all potential labels will appear, color-coded according to the model's predicted probability of the label being true.